 7. Capitol Park Little League (San Antonio)

-From Converse, it runs about 12 min door-to-door — San Antonio's roads are straightforward from the highway.
+From Converse, it runs about 12 min door-to-door, and San Antonio's roads are simple to follow from the highway.

 Location: 10898 Hillpoint, San Antonio, TX

-Good to know: Baseball fields, Softball fields, T-Ball, Challenger Division (kids with disabilities).
+Good to know: Baseball fields, Softball fields, T-Ball.

 Parent tip: Email [email protected] to get on the registration notification list — early bird pricing closes quickly each spring.